William-Verstraeten/adalunatics/index.markdown

 Now lets take a look at the non-traumatic events!
 <img src="assets/plots/Non_Traumatic_events_timeline.png" class="center"/>

-This plot displays the timeline of #metoo quotes and the top 10 most impactful non-traumatic events.
+This plot displays the timeline of #MeToo quotes and the top 10 most impactful non-traumatic events.

 It is clear that our impact measure detected two main waves in the public attention.
 The first which rises above the baseline is in October 2017, which is the moment in which the hashtag went viral for the first time
 After a dip during Christmas due to the reduction of people releasing quotes, we can witness another large wave in January 2018.